oicr-gsi/oicr-gsi/source/sops/wgts-report.rst

 Callability
-^^^^^^^^^^^
+*************

 *Callability* is defined as the percentage of bases with at least 30X coverage in the tumour.
 Callability is calculated in pipeline and recorded in QC-ETL.
 This value is automatically retrieved by Djerba.
-Verify the value in the Djerba provisional report passes the necessary threshold (as defined in QM-0024.
-Quality Control and Calibration Procedures SOP).
+Verify the value in the Djerba provisional report passes the necessary threshold (as defined in `QM-024.
+Quality Control and Calibration Procedures🔒`_ SOP).

 .. note::
 	If a sample’s callability falls below that threshold but qualifies under the “Callability Metric Override” outlined in QM-0024, the clinical report will still be generated and issued normally, without requiring a planned deviation.
 When signing off on analysis review, add a note to the QC report stating that the sample meets callability override metrics and that the report passes.

+.. _QM-024.
+Quality Control and Calibration Procedures🔒: https://oicr.sharepoint.com/:w:/r/sites/OGQM/SOPs/Quality%20Control%20and%20Calibration%20Procedures.docx?d=wadedf4c6995e434b9a5f72bdb42bde89&csf=1&web=1&e=Qb2Vj7

 Estimate Cancer Cell Content
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+****************************

-In the process of estimating cancer cell content, most software evaluate many ploidy/purity solutions.
-The CGI staff will need to evaluate whether the best solution was chosen by the software.
-If the chosen cancer cell content is below the threshold in QM.
-Quality Control and Calibration Procedures SOP, a failed report should be generated (see :ref:`wgts-failed-report`).
-Estimated Cancer Cell Content must also be recorded in MISO by staff (:ref:`wgts-record-miso`)
+In the process of estimating cancer cell content, most software consider many ploidy/purity solutions.
+The CGI staff need to evaluate whether the best solution was chosen by the software.
+If the chosen cancer cell content is below the threshold in `QM-024.
+Quality Control and Calibration Procedures🔒`_ SOP, a failed report should be generated (see :ref:`wgts-failed-report`).
+Estimated Cancer Cell Content (Purity) must also be recorded in MISO by staff (:ref:`Updating QCs`)

+**Procedure**

+Investigate the PURPLE range and segment_QC plots to see whether the default solution is optimal.

+Considerations:

-The default primary solution is typically preferred, but the following are important considerations:
+* The default primary solution is typically preferred
 * Prioritize solutions close to diploid (N=2); generally, lower ploidy solutions are preferred to higher ploidy.
 Ploidies ≥ 5N with low purities should be investigated with high skepticism.
-* Compare cancer cell content to the VAF of driver mutation: while PURPLE does consider the VAF distribution in choosing a solution, known common mutations with LOH (such as TP53) are informative markers of the sample’s cancer cell content.
+* Compare cancer cell content to the VAF of driver mutations: while PURPLE does consider the VAF distribution in choosing a solution, known common mutations with LOH (such as TP53) are informative markers of the sample’s cancer cell content.
 The VAF of variants with LOH often reflects the tumor purity.

-Common signals in the VAF distribution that something is wrong:
+* Common signals in the VAF distribution that something is wrong:

 ===================================== ======================= ========================
 Abnormality                           Potential Cause         Action